This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 Password Password for the user specified by User Id.

-Validate Connection Set this option to prevent ORA-12570: Network Session: Unexpected packet read error errors that may occur from time to time (this may happen if Oracle server closes 'idle' connections too fast).
+Validate Connection Add Validate Connection=True; to prevent ORA-12570: Network Session: Unexpected packet read error errors that may occur from time to time (this may happen if Oracle server closes 'idle' connections too fast).

 Date-part dimensions calculated with SQL expressions